-This article is a companion piece to this Subrogation Live video
+This article is a companion piece to the video below:

 In subrogation law, it is important to identify as many parties as possible that may be responsible for damages that have occurred.
 Minors sometimes cause damage to person or property, either intentionally or accidentally.
 When a minor child causes harm, looking to the parents is a natural first step to see if they are responsible for the tortious acts of their children.

 Subrogating insurance companies should also look to sponsorship statutes, which create vicarious liability for parents.
-These are specific statutes that address when parents vouch for financial responsibility when signing for a minor child to obtain their driver’s license.
-Many sponsorship statutes will limit the amount that the parent is liable for, but there are states where that liability is unlimited as well, like in Ohio and Florida.
+These are specific statutes that address when parents vouch for financial responsibility when co-signing for a minor child to obtain their driver’s permit.

-Additionally, state case law addresses special circumstances where a parent assumes responsibility for a child’s conduct, such as when a child is acting at the parent’s direction, like on an errand.
+State case law addresses special circumstances where a parent assumes responsibility for a child’s conduct, such as when a child is acting at the parent’s direction, like on an errand.
 In this kind of circumstance, courts may determine that a principal/agent relationship exists, thereby holding the parent liable for injury.

 Not every state allows this, but a parent can be held responsible for the acts of a minor if they approve of or ratify the tortious act of a minor child.
 If you can find evidence of the parent’s endorsement of the minor’s negligent or intentional act, the parent may be held liable for any damages.

 This route to parental liability may also double back on negligent supervision if the child in question has demonstrated similar tortious behavior before and the parent(s) failed to intervene or discourage the behavior in any way.
 A subrogating carrier could argue repeated and willful negligence adds up to passive endorsement.

 7. A Parent May have Allowed Access to a Dangerous Instrument.